SSWConsulting/SSW.CodeAuditor/README.md

   - Ignore broken Links - Ignored URLs will not cause build to fail
   - View Code Errors - View HTML code errors and Code errors without leaving the app

-## Website
-Here is the working web :  https://codeauditor.com

 ## Usage

-### Pre-reqs
-- Make sure you are logged in CodeAuditor
+- Sign up for free at https://codeauditor.com and get your token
-- Make sure Docker is running
+- Make sure Docker is running on your local machine

-### Instruction
-Run the code in Powershell (or Command Prompt) to scan your website
+- Run the command to scan your website

 ![](https://user-images.githubusercontent.com/67776356/90599510-588e7b00-e238-11ea-903b-bfc811a4b60e.gif)